Children and Extracurricular Activities: Overview

 Soft skills: Interpersonal skills that enable people to interact effectively with others.
 This includes skills such as communication, leadership, and conflict resolution.

 Parents and experts alike have long believed that participation in extracurricular activities provides important enrichment for children.
 In 2014, the US Census Bureau reported that 57 percent of children between the ages of six and seventeen participated in at least one extracurricular activity.
 Of those who did, 35 percent participated in sports, 29 percent in clubs, and 29 percent in lessons such as music, dance, or language; some children participate in more than one of these activities simultaneously.
+In some states, laws around homeschooling have included provisions allowing homeschooled children to participate in public extracurricular activities.

 Experts cite several specific reasons for enrollment in extracurricular activities.
 When both parents work outside the home, structured extracurricular activities can fill critical gaps in childcare coverage for kids that are too old for daycare but too young to be home alone.
 Additionally, well-meaning parents believe that extracurricular activities can help their children find their aptitudes and passions, and therefore they push engagement in a large number and variety of activities.
-Finally, some parents worry that their child will fall behind his or her peers and risk harming college admission prospects if they do not master a variety of skills at a young age.
+Finally, some parents worry that their child will fall behind their peers and risk harming college admission prospects if they do not master a variety of skills at a young age.

 Another important distinction is the difference between "healthy" stress and "distress."
 According to researcher Hans Selye, moderate amounts of stress can be healthy, even for children.
 For example, a child who enjoys playing baseball might benefit from the pressure of attending regular practices and competing in games.
 Learning how to manage this type of stress is an important part of growing into a healthy adult.
-But Selye cautions that distress can occur if the child feels overwhelmed by involvement in too many stress-inducing activities simultaneously.
+But Selye cautioned that distress can occur if the child feels overwhelmed by involvement in too many stress-inducing activities simultaneously.

 Children and Extracurricular Activities Today